garyfleming/beyond-frameworks/beyond-frameworks.md

 ## Cadence is a constraint.
 ## Cadence is always suboptimal

-^ Cadence is the use of time as an enabling constraint ^ Time as a constraint is **always** suboptimal.
+^ Cadence is the use of time as a supposed enabling constraint ^ Time as a constraint is **always** suboptimal.
 There is always a better measure.
 Can be harder to see.
 Can be harder to track.
 It's always there.

 ---